American Professional Soccer League: History

 In 1989, a match was held between the winners of the American Soccer League and the winners of the Western Soccer League to declare a national soccer champion.
-In 1990, the two leagues merged as the American Professional Soccer League.
-However, during its inaugural season, in order to avoid high travel expenses, the APSL remained essentially two separate leagues.
-The ASL became the American Soccer Conference and featured teams from the East Coast, while the WSL became the Western Soccer Conference and featured teams from the West Coast.
+On February 22, 1990, the two leagues merged as the American Professional Soccer League.
+To reduce travel expenses, the inaugural season would be played under two separate leagues akin to Major League Baseball: the ASL became the American Soccer Conference and featured teams from the East Coast, while the WSL became the Western Soccer Conference and featured teams from the West Coast.
 Teams only played other teams from within the same conference and it was not until the title decider, between Maryland Bays and San Francisco Bay Blackhawks that teams from the two different conferences actually met in a competitive game.

 Throughout its existence, the league would struggle financially and its roster of teams quickly dropped from 22 in 1990 to just 5 in 1992.
 However, in 1993 the league expanded when following the demise of the Canadian Soccer League, three former CSL clubs – Vancouver 86ers, Montreal Impact and Toronto Blizzard – joined the APSL.

 As part of the conditions for been awarded the 1994 FIFA World Cup, the United States Soccer Federation had agreed to launch a new Division I professional league.
 In December 1993, together with League One America and Major League Soccer, the APSL was one of three proposals that was put before the USSF national board of directors.
 At the time the APSL was the only candidate who were currently operating a soccer league.
 It featured several established clubs and its roster of players included several members of the United States men's national soccer team.
 Despite this they lost out to MLS.

 Despite rebranding itself as the A-League in 1995, it faced increasing competition on two fronts.
 The USISL had initially confined itself to organizing regional leagues but by 1995, it began organizing on a national level.
 By 1996, MLS was also up and running and a number of top A-League players left to join it.
 In 1996 the A-League and the USISL Select League, both operating as USSF Division II leagues, agreed to merge.
 Six of the seven remaining A-League teams, the Montreal Impact, Colorado Foxes, Seattle Sounders, Rochester Raging Rhinos, Vancouver 86ers, and Atlanta Ruckus, and two planned A-League expansion teams, the Toronto Lynx and Hershey Wildcats, effectively joined the USISL Select League in 1997.
 The combined league was operated by USISL but retained the A-League name.